Translation quiver varieties: Torus action

-\sec[Motivic classes of Nakajima quiver varieties] Let us consider a finite quiver $Q$, the double quiver $\Ga=\bar Q$ and vectors $\bv,\bw\in\bN^{Q_0}$.
+Let us consider a finite quiver ~$Q$, the double quiver $\Ga=\bar Q$ and vectors $\bv,\bw\in\bN^{Q_0}$.
 In this case translation quiver varieties $\cM(\bv,\bw)$ and $\cL(\bv,\bw)$ are exactly the Nakajima quiver varieties.
 The virtual Poincar\'e polynomials of $\cM(\bv,\bw)$ were computed in \cite{hausel_kac,mozgovoy_fermionic} by counting points of $\cM(\bv,\bw)$ over finite fields.
 It was proved in \cite{wyss_motivic} that the same formula is satisfied by the motivic classes of $\cM(\bv,\bw)$.
 The virtual Poincar\'e polynomials of $\cL(\bv,\bw)$ were computed in \cite{bozec_number} by applying \BB decomposition to a torus action on $\cM(\bv,\bw)$ (\cf Corollary \ref{virtual1}).
 Because of Theorem \ref{tate framed qv} we can write motivic classes of $\cM(\bv,\bw)$ and $\cL(\bv,\bw)$ automatically, if we know their Poincar\'e polynomials (or if we can count their points over finite fields).
-Let us write down those formulas for completeness (\cf \cite{mozgovoy_fermionic,bozec_number}).
-Define
+Let us write down these formulas for completeness (\cf \cite{mozgovoy_fermionic,bozec_number}).
+We define

 where \begin{enumerate} \item $\ta=(\ta^i)_{i\in Q_0}$ is a collection of partitions, \item $\ta_k=(\ta^i_k)_{i\in Q_0}\in\bN^{Q_0}$ for $k\ge1$, \item $z^\bv=\prod_{i\in Q_0}z_i^{v_i}$ for $\bv\in\bN^{Q_0}$, \item $(q)_{\bv}=\prod_{i\in Q_0}(q)_{v_i}$, $(q)_n=(q;q)_n=\prod_{k=1}^n(1-q^k)$ for $\bv\in\bN^{Q_0}$ and $n\in\bN$, \item $\hi$ is the Euler-Ringel form of the quiver $Q$. \end{enumerate}